-Though some Linux distributions package the check_postgres utility for easy installation, the versions that are included are usually very old.
-We recommend that you obtain a copy of the latest check_postgres source code.
-At the time of writing this book, the latest version is 2.22.0, released on June 30, 2015.
-Obtain the latest copy of the check_postgres source code from this URL: https://bucardo.org/wiki/Check_postgres
+Though some Linux distributions package the check\postgres utility for easy installation, the versions that are included are usually very old.
+We recommend that you obtain a copy of the latest check\postgres source code.
+At the time of writing this book, the latest version is 2.21.0, released on September 24, 2013.
+Obtain the latest copy of the check\postgres source code from http://bucardo.org/wiki/Check\postgres.

-As we want to use Nagios to execute the check_postgres, please follow the steps in the Configuring Nagios to monitor a database host recipe to produce a working installation with a basic database host configuration.
-We will be making further modifications to the db_conf.cfg file introduced there.
+As we want to use Nagios to execute the check\postgres, please follow the steps in the Configuring Nagios to monitor a database host recipe to produce a working installation with a basic database host configuration.
+We will be making further modifications to the db\conf. cfg file introduced there.

-Install check_postgres by following these steps:
+Install check\postgres by following these steps:

-1. Use these commands to extract the check_postgres source and enter the source directory:
+1. Use these commands to extract the check\postgres source and enter the source directory:

 '''

-tar -xzf check_postgres-2.
-21. 0. tar. gz cd check_postgres-2.
-21. 0/
+tar -xzf check_postgres-2.21.0.tar.gz

+cd check_postgres-2.21.0/

 '''